 Lawson v Clemitshaw (t/a Abbey Wharf Restaurant)

-Judgment delivered at York county Court on the 28th February 2020
+Judgment delivered at York county Court on the 28th February 2020.
+Case was in the Small Claims Track.

-Outcome: A finding of discrimination, injunction for either a platform stair lift or a vertical platform lift, and combined damages for injury to feelings of £7,500, plus expenses.
+Outcome: A declaration of discrimination, injunction for either a platform stair lift or a vertical platform lift, and combined damages for injury to feelings of £7,500, plus expenses.

 The claim was brought by Ian Lawson who is a wheelchair user.
 The restaurant is based on the first floor of a listed building in Whitby overlooking the harbour.
 It removed a stairlift when refurbishing the property but did not install a replacement means of access for mobility impaired customers.
 Despite numerous attempts by Mr Lawson to discuss with Mr Clemitshaw an amicable way forward the defendant did not respond.
 Following the judgement the defendant subsequently agreed to contribute towards the costs of the expert witness that Mr Lawson paid, and paid travel and accommodation costs as well as reimbursing the court fees.